-- Are all electrical wires and fixtures like tubelights, boards and panels clean and adequately secured and made from unbreakable high temperature resistant material?
+- Are all electrical wires and fixtures like tube lights, boards and panels clean and adequately secured and made from the unbreakable high-temperature resistant material?

-- Do you have separate storage for food and food ingredients with labelled containers made of non-toxic materials?
+- Do you have separate storage for food and food ingredients with labeled containers made of non-toxic materials?

-- Are you making sure that temperature and humidity is maintained?
+- Are you making sure that temperature and humidity are maintained?
 Do you follow stock rotation procedures?

 - Personal hygiene of food handlers is a priority, for that do you make sure that they wear clean, suitable clothes when working?
 Do they have adequate head covers, aprons, mouth masks and gloves which they routinely use when handling food?

 - Do you ensure that they are not following unhygienic practices like chewing tobacco, touching face, mouth, ear or other body parts, or spitting, sneezing, coughing when handling food?